 THE INEVITABLE RETURN(S) TO BANFF AND CANMORE

 We already know we will be in Banff in March for a conference, but even without other plans cemented, I can guarantee we will be there at least several times.
 That’s just what we do in winter: we enjoy Banff.
 What I love so much about this small town during winter is that it is typically less jammed with tourists (which is surprising, given that it is a ski town), and there is still so much to do.
-Hiking in many spots can be done year-round and the ride up Sulphur Mountain gondola is a must in order to see all the snowy peaks.
+Hiking in many spots can be done year-round and the ride up the Banff Gondola is a must in order to see all the snowy peaks.
 A bathing suit will also be necessary for the Banff Upper Hot Springs (Imma gonna need a purple one like my jacket).

 And on the way to/from Banff, a stop at the Yamnuska Wolfdog Sanctuary near Canmore will be a necessity.
 We have visited the sanctuary twice now, but are always eager to stop in to see the amazing work they do and meet any new wolfdogs that now call Yamnuska home.

 The other day, Pete got caught saying “ice curling” to a friend here in Alberta.
 After many years of talking to people overseas about curling (because we are nerdy and in love with it), we had both learned that it was the best way to start explaining the somewhat obscure sport.
 But here, curling is deeply ingrained in our culture.
 No explanation needed.

 And with all of those years away, we have both really missed the game.
 Not only are we going to try and get some playing in (Pete is a former junior Canadian champion, after all!), but there are also major events happening in the province that we hope to watch, including the Canadian Mixed Doubles Championship in Leduc.

 Alberta is big on festivals, and the province doesn’t stop just because it’s a little cold.